Toudahl/KanbanBoard/README.md

 // TODO: Create functionality to select an employee

-// TODO: Move the "AddWindow" methods to MainViewModel, and use commands to access them.

-// TODO: Move the methods to the ManipulatePostItViewModel, and use commands to access them instead

 // TODO: Add other types of persistence.

 // TODO: Make a check on the file beeing loaded to detect what type of persistence was used, and